 Dutch weather: the original 50 Shades of Grey

-To say Dutch weather is shitty does not do justice to the kind of winter blues you might feel here simply because you have gotten accustomed to a lifestyle that does not need you to put on 1736 layers just to go out for groceries and shop those discounts.
+To say Dutch weather is shitty does not do justice to the kind of winter blues you might feel here.
+Even if you’ve gotten used to the lifestyle, I still get tired of putting on layers upon layers just to go out for groceries.

-- Have a hot drink beforehand, or get one on-the-go.
+- Have a hot drink before going out, or get one on the go.
 This will warm your body from the inside, and honestly, it’s like a warm hug in a cup.
 BUT invest in a flask because the Earth is dying, people.

 - If you don’t know where you’re going, and you have to use Google Maps to navigate, then you can download the route indoors, and use it offline.
 Just turn on the navigation, put on your earphones, and listen to what the voice is telling you.
 Google is your friend; don’t be afraid to use it.